5/12/2025

 Kyle Mixon

-Hey guys, thanks for the questions.
+Hey, guys.
+Thanks for the questions.
 Just first on the financial, so accelerator and consumables, I wanted to talk about that.
-I know accelerator kind of stopped this quarter.
-You expected that to have a slow start this year given the projects kind of lower in the first half of the year or so, but how did that compare to your expectations, the accelerator revenue number for the quarter?
-And then maybe just talk about the ramp, especially in the second half of the year, how should we think about that going forward?
+I know, you know, Accelerator kind of soft this quarter.
+You expected that to have a slow start this year, given the projects were kind of lower, you know, in the first half of the year or so.
+But how did that compare to your expectations, the Accelerator revenue number for the quarter?
+And then maybe just talk about the ramp, especially in the second half of the year.
+How should we think about that going forward?
 Really just want to understand if it's a key swing factor for the year.
-Secondly, on consumables, that was, you said that was a record.
-Just was curious what assays drove that in particular, if any legacy products are still representing a material portion of the revenue,
+Secondly, on consumables, that was, you know, you said that was a record.
+Just was curious what assays drove that in particular, if any legacy products are still representing a material portion of the revenue.
+Thanks.

 speaker

-thanks.
-Hey Kyle, I'll take the second part of that question and then Vandana can answer the accelerator question.
+Hey, Kyle.
+I'll take the second part of that question, and then Vandana can answer the accelerator question.
 You know, from a consumable business, we're thrilled with the record quarter on consumables.
 We continue to lead in neurology and the markers that we are delivering to our customers are markers that our customers have not been able to access before.
-So we work with the leading innovators in the field.
+We work with the leading innovators in the field.
 These super interesting markers come to us.
 We develop assays in our product development engine and we deliver them to customers.
-And so I would say it was the top neurology assays and we've been starting to see some good traction in the inflammation and cytokine-based assays that give us good confidence in continued growth of that business.
+I would say it was the top neurology assays, and we've been starting to see some good traction in the inflammation and cytokine-based assays that give us good confidence in continued growth of that business.

 speaker